 Different common business tasks will use different amounts of bandwidth, and most of them use a minimal amount of bandwidth.
 Then, there are the heavy hitters – Voice over Internet Protocol usage, webinars, and backup processes – that will use considerably more.

-Fortunately, you can take steps to minimize the impact that insufficient bandwidth can have on your business’ operations.
+You can take steps to minimize the impact that insufficient bandwidth can have on your business’ operations.
 For example, you could throttle some of your less-important tasks, thereby saving more bandwidth for more critical ones, or simply scheduling as many of the processes that require a lot of bandwidth to take place after hours.
 Uploading a backup is a good example of this, as it requires a lot of bandwidth, so performing it after hours means that you won’t be interrupting other tasks.

 Of course, one of the most helpful things to do that helps you optimize your available bandwidth is to find out how much bandwidth you actually have available.